Japanese Knotweed (Polygonum cuspidatum)

 Anti-inflammatory effects (small basketball player trial)

-Zahedi 2013 (, Int J Prev Med) RCT in 19 male professional basketball players given Polygonum cuspidatum 500 mg/day (containing resveratrol) showed reduced inflammatory markers (TNF-α, IL-6) compared to control.
+A small RCT in male professional basketball players given Polygonum cuspidatum 500 mg/day (containing resveratrol) showed reduced inflammatory markers (TNF-α, IL-6) compared to control.
 Limited by small sample, athletic population specificity, and short duration.
-Single human RCT specifically using knotweed (not purified resveratrol).
+A single human RCT specifically using knotweed (not purified resveratrol).

 Buhner Lyme protocol (clinical use, no rigorous RCTs)

 Stephen Buhner protocols extensively recommend Japanese knotweed for Lyme disease and co-infections (Babesia, Bartonella, etc.).
-Theoretical mechanisms: resveratrol/polydatin antimicrobial activity in vitro vs Borrelia burgdorferi (Feng 2020 — but in vitro only); emodin antimicrobial.
-NO rigorous human RCTs validating Lyme-specific efficacy.
+Theoretical mechanisms: resveratrol/polydatin antimicrobial activity in vitro vs Borrelia burgdorferi (in vitro only); emodin antimicrobial.
+No rigorous human RCTs validate Lyme-specific efficacy.
 Used clinically in herbal practice but not evidence-based by Western standards.

 Cardiovascular and lipid effects (animal evidence)

-Polydatin (resveratrol's glycoside form, more abundant in knotweed than aglycone) demonstrates lipid-lowering effects in hyperlipidemic rabbits and hamsters (Du 2009).
-Hepatoprotective effects against CCl4-induced liver injury in mice.
-Most data preclinical; human translation primarily relies on resveratrol RCTs.
+Polydatin (resveratrol's glycoside form, more abundant in knotweed than the aglycone) demonstrates lipid-lowering effects in hyperlipidemic rabbits and hamsters, and hepatoprotective effects against CCl4-induced liver injury in mice.
+Most data are preclinical; human translation primarily relies on resveratrol RCTs.

 Anti-aging and longevity (resveratrol-mediated)